Meme1079/PsychWiki/PsychWiki_Source/Basics of Coding.md

 Var1 = 'string1' -- a string variable
 Var_Space = 'string2' -- a variable that has a underscore
-_ = 69.6 -- a variable that is only an underscore, strange right?
+_Space = true -- a variable with the word underscore before its name _ = 69.6 -- a variable that is only an underscore, strange right?

 -- Invalid --

 if = true -- a variable named after a keyword
+~= = 'yes'  -- a variable named after a token
 18.1and1*dv/> = 'cool' -- a variable spammed
 Val 3 = 45.3 -- a variable with a space
 13 = 'no' -- a variable that has a Int (Works the same all types of variables)